coffeestained/spa-personal-angular/README.md

 - Runner stages the repo to the server.
 - Set environment, install dependencies, build.
 - Clean up environment & artifacts of secrets.

+Example github pipeline can be found in the .github folder.